-Welcome 1.2 to Employability skills with Mrs Prot.
-Fantastic lesson this morning where every young person contributed to the card games and even some tricks!
-Over the next 4 weeks you will develop your Numeracy skills through playing card games with a few more tricks thrown in.
+Well done to 1.1 Employability skills with Mrs Prot.
+Fantastic lessons where every young person contributed to the card games and even some tricks!
+We have developed Numeracy skills through playing card games with a few more tricks thrown in.

 S1 will rotate through their Employability Skills workshops on a Tuesday morning.
 During their time with Mrs Prot, they will be developing Numeracy skills together with problem solving, literacy, teamwork, resilience and communication.

 They will be issued with a deck of playing cards on their first lesson which will have a QR code to direct you here.

 We will upload material covered in class.
 This will be added to all year as the pupils create their own card games.

 - Patterns and sequences

 - And a few card tricks thrown in!